Dog Sign Langauge: Top 10 Hand Signals for Dogs

 One of the most common commands used when training a dog is the lie-down command.
 To teach the hand signal to lie down, hold a treat in your hand and point one finger to the ground in front of your dog.

 In the beginning, you will likely have to bend and almost touch your finger to the ground so that your dog follows the treat.
-Treat as soon as your dog lays down.
-After some practice, you can start holding your pointed finger higher above the floor while still asking for the down command.
+Treat as soon as your dog lies down.
+With some practice, you can start holding your pointed finger higher above the floor while still asking for the down command.

 6. Stay